Manelygb/Network-Intrusion-Attacks-Classification/README.md

 - WPA2 Key Cracking (approximated using proxy modeling)
 - DDoS attacks (Layer 3/4)

-Each attack is addressed in a separate notebook.
+Each notebook treats a dataset that corresponds to one or more of the attacks.
 The repository includes dataset preprocessing, model training, evaluation, and supporting analysis.

 ---